Generic Name: Heparin sodium

 Dosage Form: injection, solution

-Heparin Sodium, USP is a heterogenous group of straight-chain anionic mucopolysaccharides, called glycosaminoglycans having anticoagulant properties.
-Although others may be present, the main sugars occurring in Heparin are: (1) α-L-iduronic acid 2-sulfate, (2) 2-deoxy-2-sulfamino-α-D-glucose-6-sulfate, (3)β-D-glucuronic acid, (4) 2-acetamido-2-deoxy-α-D-glucose, and (5) α-L-iduronic acid.
+Heparin is a heterogeneous group of straight-chain anionic mucopolysaccharides, called glycosaminoglycans, having anticoagulant properties.
+Although others may be present, the main sugars occurring in Heparin are: (1) α-L-iduronic acid 2-sulfate, (2) 2-deoxy-2-sulfamino-α-D-glucose 6-sulfate, (3)β-D-glucuronic acid, (4) 2-acetamido-2-deoxy-α-D-glucose and (5) α-L-iduronic acid.
 These sugars are present in decreasing amounts, usually in the order (2)>(1)>(4)>(3)>(5), and are joined by glycosidic linkages, forming polymers of varying sizes.
 Heparin is strongly acidic because of its content of covalently linked sulfate and carboxylic acid groups.
 In Heparin sodium, the acidic protons of the sulfate units are partially replaced by sodium ions.

-Structure of Heparin Sodium (representative subunits):
+Structure of Heparin sodium (representative subunits):

 Heparin - Clinical Pharmacology

 Heparin inhibits reactions that lead to the clotting of blood and the formation of fibrin clots both in vitro and in vivo.
 Heparin acts at multiple sites in the normal coagulation system.
 Small amounts of Heparin in combination with antithrombin III (Heparin cofactor) can inhibit thrombosis by inactivating activated Factor X and inhibiting the conversion of prothrombin to thrombin.
 Once active thrombosis has developed, larger amounts of Heparin can inhibit further coagulation by inactivating thrombin and preventing the conversion of fibrinogen to fibrin.
-Heparin also prevents the formation of a stable fibrin clot in inhibiting the activation of the fibrin stabilizing factor.
+Heparin also prevents the formation of a stable fibrin clot by inhibiting the activation of the fibrin stabilizing factor.

 Bleeding time is usually unaffected by Heparin.
 Clotting time is prolonged by full therapeutic doses of Heparin; in most cases, it is not measurably affected by low doses of Heparin.